JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu/README.md

         <some ZeroMQ based receiver>

  e.g., ./cpu_emu itself can serve as the destination system by inclusion of the -z switch or use of the yaml file setting for terminal: (see below).
+This facilitates using a single cpu_emu instance as a data sink, or multiple daisey chained cpu_emu instances (all without the -z switch) terminated by a last cpu_emu instance with the -z switch.

 ## cpu emu host system: